don-ferris/LifeStream/VISION.md

 ## Why LifeStream Exists

-LifeStream exists because sharing life's moments with the people who matter most should be simple, private, and enjoyable.
+LifeStream exists because sharing life's moments with the people who matter most should be effortless, private, and enjoyable.

 Today's social networks are built to maximize engagement, collect personal data, and monetize attention.
 They encourage broadcasting to audiences rather than strengthening relationships.
 LifeStream rejects that model.